swedenconnect/technical-framework/Identity Binding.md

 <a name="identity-binding-processes"></a>
 ## 3. Identity Binding Processes

 This section contains a detailed description of the binding processes that are used by the Identity Binding Service.
-Each process is identified with an URI.
+Each process is identified with a URI.

 To perform the identity binding process, a user must meet the following requirements: